 It was all supposed to be very moving, and it was in a way.
 But I couldn’t help reflecting that the government that mentioned God several times and “our Creator” once during the ceremony is very antagonistic about any mention of God in most other instances.
 And the government that had this moving ceremony honoring the men and women who fought for our freedoms just mandated that I have to buy health insurance.
 I could go on.

 On our way back to the lodge, we had to take a narrow, winding road.
 The sky was overcast and the night was pitch black.
 Because the road was so twisting, our headlights only occasionally shone on the road in front of our car.
 I found myself hesitating to allow the lights a chance to catch up with us.
 Suddenly I saw something white flash up ahead.
-At the same time, Sal said, “What was that?”
+At the same time, my wife said, “What was that?”

 I slowed to a near-stop and put on my high-beams.
-On Sally’s side of the car, a brown and white cow was standing just a few feet off the pavement.
+On one side of the car, a brown and white cow was standing just a few feet off the pavement.
 That’s what she saw.
 On my side of the car, a jet black cow with a white patch on its face was standing on the pavement in the oncoming lane.
 That’s what I saw.
 I’m not used to meeting free-range cows in the night.
 It was somewhat startling and I drove even slower the rest of the way.